Should I Buy a House with Japanese Knotweed?

 Many of the damaging properties of knotweed are wildly exaggerated in the media and this adverse press coverage has resulted in significant property-blight effects being caused.

 Essentially, if you were to compare two hypothetical properties that were identical in every way except for one being affected by Japanese knotweed, a prospective purchaser would always choose the knotweed-free property.
 The cost of this choice, and hence the diminution in value caused to the knotweed-affected property is very difficult to quantify, but as our homes are usually the most expensive purchases we ever make, it can be hugely significant.
-Figures of between 5% and 20% of a property’s value can be sloughed in this way, potentially hitting a vendor for several tens of thousands of pounds that they were not prepared to lose.
+Figures of between 5% and 20% of a property’s value can be sloughed off in this way, potentially hitting a vendor for several tens of thousands of pounds that they were not prepared to lose.

 Much of this seems very unfair.
-However, most solutions to treat knotweed are relatively cheap and consequently represent huge value for money when compared to the large diminution in value costs they save.
+However, most solutions to treat knotweed are relatively cheap and consequently represent huge value for money when compared to the large diminution in value costs they can save.
 A herbicide treatment over several years can be less than a few thousand pounds.
-More immediate solutions might be required if a site needs to be remediated ahead of development or if significant knotweed growth affects one’s enjoyment of their property, but even so, the higher costs for these more immediate solutions, such as excavation and burial (see here for more knotweed treatment options), are often significantly cheaper than the diminution in value impact.
+More immediate solutions might be required if a site needs to be remediated ahead of development or if significant knotweed growth affects one’s enjoyment of their property; but even so, the higher costs for these more immediate solutions, such as excavation and burial (see here for more knotweed treatment options), are often significantly cheaper than the diminution in value impact.

 There are of course other legal reasons for homeowners, buyers or property developers to be aware of knotweed; these include risks of fines, serving of Community Protection Notices (‘ASBO’s) or Species Protection Orders, and potentially criminal prosecution.